-Chlorzoxazone tablets are indicated as an adjunct to rest, physical therapy, and other measures for the relief of discomfort associated with acute painful musculoskeletal conditions.
-The mode of action of this drug has not been clearly identified but may be related to its sedative properties.
+Chlorzoxazone is indicated as an adjunct to rest, physical therapy, and other measures for the relief of discomfort associated with acute, painful musculoskeletal conditions.
+The mode of action of this drug has not been clearly identified, but may be related to its sedative properties.
 Chlorzoxazone does not directly relax tense skeletal muscles in man.

-Chlorzoxazone tablets are contraindicated in patients with known intolerance to the drug.
+Chlorzoxazone is contraindicated in patients with known intolerance to the drug.

 The concomitant use of alcohol or other central nervous system depressants may have an additive effect.

 The safe use of Chlorzoxazone has not been established with respect to the possible adverse effects upon fetal development.
 Therefore, it should be used in women of childbearing potential only when, in the judgment of the physician, the potential benefits outweigh the possible risks.

 Chlorzoxazone should be used with caution in patients with known allergies or with a history of allergic reactions to drugs.
 If a sensitivity reaction occurs such as urticaria, redness, or itching of the skin, the drug should be stopped.

 If any symptoms suggestive of liver dysfunction are observed, the drug should be discontinued.